Best AI Chatbots of 2026: Top Picks for Every Use Case

 The most common mistake is selecting a general-purpose chatbot when a specialized tool would perform better, or paying for features you won't actually use.

 For general daily tasks, any of the main general-purpose models handle most things competently.
 Start with Gemini if you're in Google Workspace.
 Start with ChatGPT or Claude if you're not, and run both against your actual work before committing to a paid plan.
-All of the tools above have free tiers or trial periods.
+All of the tools above except Midjourney have free tiers or trial periods.

 For the full catalog of AI chatbot tools across every category, see chatbot.gallery.